 Petr Strakoš obtained his Ph.D. in Mechanical Engineering from the Czech Technical University in Prague.
 Now he is a member of the Infrastructure Research Lab and the VaVR (Visualization and Virtual Reality) group, where he focuses on research in the area of visualization, image processing, and efficient utilization of these topics on a cluster.
 He also cooperates with partners from industry and other institutions in applied research.

-The EuroCC2 project supported this event.
 This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 101101903.
-This project has received funding from the Ministry of Education, Youth, and Sports of the Czech Republic.
+The JU receives support from the Digital Europe Programme and Germany, Bulgaria, Austria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Ireland, Italy, Lithuania, Latvia, Poland, Portugal, Romania, Slovenia, Spain, Sweden, France, Netherlands, Belgium, Luxembourg, Slovakia, Norway, Türkiye, Republic of North Macedonia, Iceland, Montenegro, Serbia.
+This project has received funding from the Ministry of Education, Youth and Sports of the Czech Republic.

 This course was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).